kneath/kneath.github.com/_posts/2011-06-28-designing-github-mac.md

 Clients claiming to be "simple" choose to redefine "simple" as fewer supported Git commands rather than simplifying the interaction with Git.

 It blows my mind that no one tried to do anything special.
-Git (and it's  DVCS cousins like Mercurial & Bazaar) provide an amazing platform to build next generation clients — and it's like the entire OS X ecosystem left their imagination at home.
+Git (and its  DVCS cousins like Mercurial & Bazaar) provide an amazing platform to build next generation clients — and it's like the entire OS X ecosystem left their imagination at home.

 Eventually, I (well, many of us) decided that better native clients (OSX, Windows, Linux, Eclipse, Visual Studio, etc) was the best way to grow GitHub.
 And since we all use Macs — we should start off with an OS X application.
 Build what you know/use, expand from there.